StadGent/fractal_styleguide_gent-base/components/21-atoms/headings/heading-1/README.md

 * Don’t skip headings: e.g. do not jump from H1 to H3.
 * Currently, only Headings 1 to 3 are used.

+## Web accessibility

+* Headings are visually and syntactically connected to their content.